-Whitefield Academy has a long tradition of service, and strives to reach our goal of educating Critical Thinkers, Clear Communicators and Compassionate Leaders by dedicating time, resources, mentoring and prayer to our students’ outreach activities.
+Whitefield Academy has a long tradition of service.
+We strive to reach our goal of educating Critical Thinkers, Clear Communicators and Compassionate Leaders by dedicating time, resources, mentoring and prayer to our students’ outreach activities.

 Our students grow as compassionate servants and leaders on mission trips across the US and abroad.

-Whitefield’s eleventh graders have traveled to several overseas locations, including most recently, Haiti, Trinidad.
+Whitefield’s eleventh graders have traveled to several overseas locations, including, most recently, Bermuda, Haiti and Trinidad.

-The junior class travelled to Haiti where they joined American and Haitian partners with Global Orphan Project to minister to children of all ages.
-They found special connection in singing and sharing Christian testimonies with other high school aged students at a training school for youngsters who have graduated from orphanage life but still need to work on life skills.
-Playing tag and soccer, braiding hair, working on acquiring Creole words and holding the smallest babies made for a meaningful time at multiple orphanages.
+In Haiti, they joined American and Haitian partners with Global Orphan Project to minister to children of all ages.
+They found special connection in singing and sharing Christian testimonies with other high school aged students at a training school for life skills.
+Playing tag and soccer, braiding hair, and holding babies made for a meaningful time at multiple orphanages.

-Working alongside indigenous staff and volunteers of the the Trinidad and Tobago Urban Ministries, Whitefield students have developed and led Bible school camps, preached at a boys prison and presented their personal Christian stories and performed skits at schools.
-Many of the established peoples in Trinidad are of a traditional Hindu background.
-The Whitefield Children’s Home was built with our students’ sweat equity from 2004-2012.
+In Trinidad, our eleventh graders worked alongside indigenous staff and volunteers of the Trinidad and Tobago Urban Ministry.
+Whitefield students developed and led Bible school camps, preached at a boys prison, presented their personal Christian testimonies, and performed skits at schools.
+The Whitefield Children’s Home was built with our students’ sweat equity from the years 2004 through 2012.